 To stand for election, each candidate (member) must nominate themselves on a single nomination form, which includes writing a statement in support of their nomination.
-There is also the option of providing a photograph and a short video.
+There is also the option of providing a photograph.

-The Trust currently works with an external company called UK Engage to administer the elections and to act as the Returning Officer.
+The Trust currently works with an external company called Civica Election Services who administer the elections and to act as the Returning Officer.

-UK Engage will send out ballot papers (either by post or email) to all members in each constituency where there is a vacant seat and this will include the election statements of each candidate.
-Members will then vote for their preferred candidate(s) and return their vote by post or electronically to UK Engage.
+Civica Election Services will send out ballot papers (either by post or email) to all members in each constituency where there is a vacant seat and this will include the election statements of each candidate.
+Members will then vote for their preferred candidate(s) and return their vote by post or electronically to Civica Election Services.